Remi-Coulom/joedb/doc/source/intro.rst

 alternatives such as `Protocol Buffers <https://developers.google.com/protocol-buffers>`_, `FlatBuffers <https://google.github.io/flatbuffers/>`_, `SQLite <https://www.sqlite.org/index.html>`_, `XML <https://en.wikipedia.org/wiki/XML>`_, or `JSON <https://www.json.org/json-en.html>`_:

-- Unlike XML or JSON, joedb is a binary file format that does not require any parsing, which makes reading and writing data much faster.
+- Unlike XML or JSON, joedb is a binary file format that does not require any parsing.
+So, joedb files are much smaller, and processing data is much faster.
 - Unlike Protocol Buffers or FlatBuffers, joedb works like a database, and can incrementally update data stored on disk in a crash-safe way.
 - Since a joedb file is append-only, its crash-safe operation does not require